Query the audit log

 Keyword

-Filters the audit log by a keyword, such as a client IP address, executed command, account, or extended information.
+Filters the audit log by keyword, such as a client IP address, executed command, account, or extended information.

-• To filter by a client IP address (IPv4), you must enter all four fields in dotted-decimal notation, such as 192.168.1.1, not 192.168 or 1.1.
+• To filter by a client IP address (IPv4), enter the full address in dotted-decimal notation, such as 192.168.1.1.
+Partial addresses such as 192.168 or 1.1 are not supported.

-• If you need to use a keyword that contains a colon (:), enclose the keyword in double quotation marks (""), for example, "userId:1".
+• If a keyword contains a colon (:), enclose it in double quotation marks (""), for example, "userId:1".

 Operation type